mirgj/alphavantage-wrapper/README.md

 - `intraday(symbol: string, interval?: IntervalType, outputSize?: OutputSizeType, dataType?: DataTypeType)`: provides the intraday stock value based on the given symbol
 - `daily(symbol: string, outputSize?: OutputSizeType, dataType?: DataTypeType)`: provides the daily stock value based on the given symbol
+- `weekly(symbol: string, dataType?: DataTypeType)`: provides the weekly stock value based on the given symbol
 - `quote(symbol: string, dataType?: DataTypeType)`: provides the quote rates for the given symbol/ticker
 - (more to add)